BinduMadhuriK/OIBSIP/README.md

 ## TASK 1

-Level 1 consists of three projects that helped me gain a foundational understanding of web development.
-These projects focused on front-end development, HTML, CSS, and JavaScript.

-1. Project 1 - ******:

-   - Description:
-   - Technologies Used:
-   - Deployment: The page is deployed on Vercel at .
+- Project: **IRIS FLOWER CLASSIFICATION**
+- Description: Iris flower has three species - setosa, versicolor, and virginica, which differs according to their measurements.
+Now assume that we have the measurements of the iris flowers according to their species, and here the task is to train a machine learning model that can learn from the measurements of the iris species and classify them.
+- Dataset Provided: The Scikit-learn library provides the dataset for iris flower classification.
+The same dataset [link](https://www.kaggle.com/datasets/saurabh00007/iriscsv) is shared for the task of iris flower classification with Machine Learning.
+- Libraries used: pandas, numpy, matplotlib, seaborn, pickle, sklearn, Logistic Regression, Decision Tree, K-Neighbors, Naïve Bayes, SVC.
+- Models used: Decision Tree, K-Neighbors, Naïve Bayes, SVC
-   - Repository: The project's GitHub repository can be found at .
+- Repository: The project's GitHub repository can be found at [TASK 1]().
-   - ScreenShots:

 ## TASK 2

-Level 2 includes several projects that build upon the skills acquired in Level 1.
-These projects focused on back-end development, databases, and server-side scripting.

-1. Project 1 - ******:
+- Project: ****
 - Description:
+- Dataset Provided:
+- Libraries used:
-   - Technologies Used:
+- Models used:
-   - Deployment: The calculator is deployed on Vercel at
-   - Repository: The project's GitHub repository is available at
+- Repository: The project's GitHub repository can be found at [TASK 1]().
-   - ScreenShots:

 ## TASK 3

-Level 3 is the final level and consists of one comprehensive project.
-This project involved building a full-stack pizza delivery web application.

-- Project - ******
+- Project: ****
 - Description:
-  - Technologies Used:
-  - Deployment:
+- Dataset Provided:
-  - Repository:
+- Models used:
+- Repository: The project's GitHub repository can be found at [TASK 1]().

 ## TASK 4

-Level 3 is the final level and consists of one comprehensive project.
-This project involved building a full-stack pizza delivery web application.

-- Project - ******
+- Project: ****
 - Description:
-  - Technologies Used:
-  - Deployment:
+- Dataset Provided:
-  - Repository:
+- Models used:
+- Repository: The project's GitHub repository can be found at [TASK 1]().

 ## TASK 5

-Level 3 is the final level and consists of one comprehensive project.
-This project involved building a full-stack pizza delivery web application.

-- Project - ******
+- Project: ****
 - Description:
-  - Technologies Used:
-  - Deployment:
+- Dataset Provided:
-  - Repository:
+- Models used:
+- Repository: The project's GitHub repository can be found at [TASK 1]().

 ## Conclusion

-These projects provided valuable hands-on experience and helped me enhance my skills as a web developer.
-Each project presented unique challenges and opportunities for growth.
-I am grateful for the learning experience and the chance to contribute to real-world web development projects.
+These tasks provided valuable hands-on experience and helped me enhance my skills as a Data Scientist.
+Within the duration of my internship, I successfully completed three challenging tasks that were provided to me by Oasis Infobyte.
+Each task presented unique challenges and opportunities for growth.
+I am truly proud of the work I have accomplished during my time here, and I hope that this repository can serve as an inspiration to others to be diligent, dedicated, and supportive in their roles within their respective companies.
+I am grateful for the learning experience and the chance to contribute to real-world data science projects.

+I want to extend my heartfelt gratitude to **Oasis Infobyte** for giving me this wonderful opportunity to learn and grow professionally.
+Working with such a remarkable company has been a privilege, and I am eager to continue contributing my best efforts to support the development of the companies I work with in the future.

+Thank you once again to **Oasis Infobyte** and everyone involved in this enriching experience.
+I am excited about what the future holds and look forward to more fantastic opportunities ahead!

-Please refer to the respective project repositories for more detailed information on each project.
+Please refer to the respective task repositories for more detailed information on each task.
 Feel free to reach out if you have any questions or feedback!

+If you find any of these tasks intriguing or beneficial, please consider giving the repository a star mark.
+Your support is greatly appreciated!